trumberger/monitoring-wiki/Research/Service-Health-Alerts.md

 Q: Can the health Alerts be templatized in ARM?

-A: Yes, please see below:
+A: Yes, actually the type of alert rule is Microsoft.Insights/ActivityLogAlerts.
+Please see below:

 ```